WW Recipe of the Day: Slow Cooker Yogurt Bundt Cake

 - Carefully remove from the slow cooker and place your baking pan on a rack to cool.
 Invert the cake onto a rack to cool completely.
 Just before serving, dust with confectioner's sugar.

-Source: Adapted from Piece of Cake!: One-Bowl, No-Fuss, From-Scratch Cakes by Camilla Saulsbury
+Source: Adapted from Piece of Cake!: One-Bowl, No-Fuss, From-Scratch Cakes (affiliate link) by Camilla Saulsbury

-If you liked slow cooker yogurt bundt cake, you might also like:
+If you like this slow cooker yogurt bundt cake, you might also like:

 Martha is the founder and main content writer for Simple-Nourished-Living.

 A longtime lifetime WW at goal, she is committed to balancing her love of food and desire to stay slim while savoring life and helping others do the same.